AndreiBarsan/DynSLAM/README.md

   the depth computation to happen on the fly, and investigating other methods for estimating depth from stereo.

-## Getting Started

-Coming soon!
-Right now the system is a bit tangled up, so it can't be run out of the box without jumping through a lot of hoops.
-This will change over the course of the next few months.

-### (Currently not Working) Steps
+### Installation Pointers

+The pipeline depends on two different neural networks implemented in Caffe, and uses several libraries like Eigen3, Pangolin, and OpenCV to do its job.
+As such, it is a bit time-consuming to get it running.
+I plan on improving this process.
+See #15!

-Important: if you're interested in this project and it's after September 1st 2017, please email me!
+Important: if you're interested in this project and it's after January 1st 2018, please email me!
 My email is on my GitHub profile page.
 I will update the instructions accordingly.
 Reproducibility is VERY important to me.

 Note that the system is under *heavy* development at the moment, so that these